Anna Breman

-Anna Breman (born 13 May 1976) is a Swedish banker and economist.
+Anna Breman (born 1976) is a Swedish banker and economist.
 She is currently serving as the First Deputy Governor of the Sveriges Riksbank, the central bank of Sweden.
+She will take up the position of governor of the Reserve Bank of New Zealand on 1 December 2025.

 Education

 Breman gained her BSc in Economics from Uppsala University in 2001, and her PhD in economics from Stockholm School of Economics in 2006.
 During her PhD, she attended Harvard University as a visiting graduate student.
 In 2006 she was a visiting researcher at the University of California, San Diego.

 Career

 Breman began her career at the World Bank as an intern and consultant for the Health, Nutrition and Population team.
-After completing her PhD studies, she joined the Swedish Ministry of Finance, then moved to Swedbank as a senior seconomist in the research department in 2013.
+After completing her PhD studies, she joined the Swedish Ministry of Finance, then moved to Swedbank as a senior economist in the research department in 2013.
 Breman was named Group Chief Economist in 2015, and later also became Head of Macro Research in 2018.
 In November 2019, following the departure of Kerstin af Jochnick in September of that year, Breman was appointed Deputy Governor of the Riksbank for a six-year term.
 She started her term on 1 December 2019.
+On the 24 of September 2025, New Zealand Minister of Finance Nicola Willis announced that Breman had been appointed as the new Governor of the Reserve Bank of New Zealand (effective from 1 December 2025).
+She will be the first woman and first foreign national to hold that post.